 Ethan stepped into the doorway.

-Vanessa turned and went still.
+Vanessa turned and froze.

 Grace had bent to retrieve the dish towel, but now she straightened slowly.
 Her face had gone pale.